tensorflow/deepmath/README.md

 ## DISCLAIMER:

-The source code in this repository is not an official Google product, but is a of research collaboration with external research teams.
+The source code in this repository is not an official Google product, but is a research collaboration with external research teams.

 For now the repository contains only a C++ implementation of the [HOL Light kernel](https://www.cl.cam.ac.uk/~jrh13/hol-light), which we have released